elestilo/el./examples-guides/How-Taxes-Work-in-WooCommerce.md

 ## Tax Calculations (simplified)

 To work out how much tax is applicable to a given price there is a calculation like as follows.

+Tax calculations are performed **per line**, not per item.
 For a tax rate of 20%, the following would be used:

+**For tax exclusive prices**

+    Tax = Line Price * 0.2

 **For tax inclusive prices**

     Tax = Line Price - Line Price / 1.2

-**For tax exclusive prices**

-    Tax = Line Price * 0.2

-Tax calculations are performed **per line**, not per item.
+Note how the tax is not exactly 20% of the line price when prices include tax already.
+Doing a regular percentage calculation would essentially be taxing the tax already applied :)

 ## Cross-border/country/region taxes